Mouro Island

 Mouro Island (Isla de Mouro), originally Mogro Island or Peña de Mogru (Isla de Mogro), is a small uninhabited island in the Bay of Biscay, located off the Magdalena Peninsula.
 It lies close to the entrance to the Bay of Santander near the city of Santander, Cantabria along the north coast of Spain.
-The island is approximately 2 hectares (0.02km²) and lies about .75 km (.5 mi) from the entrance to the harbor.
+The island is approximately 2 hectares (0.02 km^{2}) in area and lies about .75 km (.5 mi) from the entrance to the harbor.